Key Takeaways

 So, if you cannot sleep well in any other position, follow the tips given in the previous section for sleeping on your stomach.

-Alignment Tips To Avoid Lower Back Pain
+What Should You Do To Avoid Lower Back Pain?

 - Maintain good posture: Practice proper posture while standing, sitting, and walking.
+Keep your shoulders back and head aligned with your spine.
+Avoid slouching or excessive arching of the lower back.

+- Use ergonomic support: Ensure your workspace, including your desk, chair, and computer setup, is ergonomically designed.
 Use a chair with good lumbar support and adjust the height of your chair and desk to maintain a neutral spine position.

 Position your computer screen at eye level to avoid straining your neck and back. - Lift objects correctly: When lifting heavy objects, use your legs instead of your back to lift.
+Bend at the knees, keep your back straight, and lift with the strength of your legs.
+Avoid twisting or jerking motions while lifting, as these can strain the lower back.

+- Practice regular breaks and movement: Avoid prolonged periods of sitting or standing in one position.
 Take regular breaks to stretch, move around, and change your posture.

 Incorporate short walks or gentle exercises into your daily routine to promote blood circulation, relieve muscle tension, and support spine health.